The Legend of the 7 Golden Vampires: Production

-The Legend of the 7 Golden Vampires began development due to Don Houghton's father-in-law knowing Hong Kong film producer Run Run Shaw.
+The Legend of the 7 Golden Vampires began development due to Don Houghton's wife Pik-Sen Lim's father knowing Hong Kong film producer Run Run Shaw.
 Houghton flew to Hong Kong to discuss a project with Run Run Shaw and his brother Runme Shaw who agreed to finance 50% of the film.

 Filming

 The Legend of the 7 Golden Vampires was filmed between 22 October and 11 December 1973, at Shaw Brothers Studio in Hong Kong, with mountain scenes shot on Kowloon Peak.
 The Shaw Brothers were not happy with how Roy Ward Baker was directing the film and had martial arts sequences choreographed by one of their studios directors, leading to a second unit set up that was handled by Chang Cheh.
-Chang Cheh added scenes that led to the Eastern version of the film to run at 110 minutes.
-Renee Glynee who was the continuity supervisor for the film stated that working with the Shaw Brothers Studios was "a big experience" due to language differences and that director Roy Ward Baker was screaming at the Chinese actors to stop spitting on set.
+Chang added scenes that led to the Eastern version of the film to run at 110 minutes.
+Renee Glynee, the continuity supervisor for the film, stated that working with the Shaw Brothers Studios was "a big experience" due to language differences and that Baker was screaming at the Chinese actors to stop spitting on set.

 Release

 The Legend of the 7 Golden Vampires was first released in Hong Kong on 11 July 1974.
 The film received its premiere in London on 29 August 1974, at the Warner Rendezvous Theatre and had general release in the United Kingdom on 6 October 1974, by Columbia/Warner Distributors.
 The American version cuts out 20 minutes of the film's footage and soundtrack and loops several remaining scenes to fill the running time.

 For the film's release in the United States, it received a sneak peek screening in November 1975 at the Famous Monsters of Filmland Convention in New York City which included attendance by Michael Carreras and Peter Cushing.
 It received wider distribution in the United States in June 1979 by Dynamite Entertainment with a 75-minute running time and re-titled to The 7 Brothers Meet Dracula.

-Under the guidance of Michael Carreras, an original edit of the film eliminated Dracula, but Carreras stated that the film was too short so Dracula's character was re-instated.
+Under the guidance of Michael Carreras, an original edit of the film eliminated Dracula (John Forbes-Robertson), but Carreras stated that the film was too short so Dracula's character was re-instated.
 In the film Dracula has the ability to assume another person's appearance, an ability that was removed from Houghton's script for The Satanic Rites of Dracula, and re-used in this film.

 The film was not a box office success.
 There was a planned sequel to be titled Kali, Devil Bride of Dracula, which was to be filmed in India, but it was never made.